About Us

 Member of the Speciality Coffee Association

-Member of the Roasters Guild of Europe
+Member of Roasters Guild of Europe

 Nina

-Coffee has to taste good—that’s a given.
-But for Nina, the place where she drinks it, the cup it’s served in, the people she shares it with, and the stories they tell are just as important.
-She loves a Café con Libros—for example, at Powell’s City of Books in Portland, the biggest and best bookstore in the world.
-Or a Café con Karma—like at Eco Deli on the Indonesian island of Nusa Lembongan, which not only serves delicious coffee but also provides a recycling station and free clean drinking water for the entire island.
-And let’s not forget Café con Arte—her favorite spot being Blikje Button in Tokyo, where small booklets lie on the tables, lovingly illustrated by previous visitors.
-At Roast Rebels, Nina takes care of customer service and the website—with the same attention to detail and storytelling that she values in coffee.
-Favorite coffee: A Café au Lait from a French Press with a floral, tangy Sidamo.
+Coffee has to taste good, that’s clear.
+But just as important to Nina is the place where she drinks her coffee, the cup it’s served in, the people sitting with her, and of course the stories they share.
+She loves “Café con Libres,” for example at Powell's City of Books in Portland – the largest and most amazing bookstore in the world.
+Or “Café con Karma,” for example at the Eco Deli on the Indonesian island of Nusa Lembongan, which besides delicious coffee also offers a recycling station and free clean drinking water for the entire island.
+And not to forget: “Café con Arte.”
+She enjoys this most at Blikje Button in Tokyo, where small booklets lovingly painted by previous visitors lie before her.
+She is a marketing professional and travel blogger.
+Favorite coffee: a Café au Lait from a French Press with a floral-yet-tart Sidamo.

 WhatsApp